 - Two to four hour session presenting research-based information and education for use with families of adolescents.
 This includes information on normative adolescent development and building family strengths.

 - Two to four hour session to develop a parent education plan tailored for their community.
 The plan includes products for parents on parenting skills and evaluation measures.

-Our Family Relations staff work with contacts in the community to fit the training to the community.
+Our Family Resiliency staff work with contacts in the community to fit the training to the community.
 Training fee is dependent on:

 - Expenses (mileage, lodging, materials provided, etc.)